illinoistech-itm/jhajek/itmo-340-540/week-13/lab.md

 ### Installing the Software

 There is a small amount of software we need to install on each virtual machine.
 Since these are Debian based Linux and one FreeBSD systems, they are all a bit different than MacOS and Windows.
 Here are the commands needed to execute the lab and answer the questions.
 We will install Web Servers and a commandline version of WireShark called T-Shark.
-In addition we will execute some network configuration commands and do some T-Shark captures.
+In addition we will execute some network configuration commands and do some TShark captures.
 The command `cat /etc/os-release` is just to print out the operating system version information to make sure you are on the correct server.

 * `Focal`
   * Display the operating system version: `cat /etc/os-release`